Doujinshi: Categories

 "forbidden to minors less than 18 years of age" (18歳未満禁止, 18-sai-miman kinshi)).
 To differentiate, ippan (一般) is the term used for publications absent of such content.

 Most doujinshi are commercially bound and published by doujinshi-ka (doujinshi authors) who self-publish through various printing services.
 Copybooks, however, are self-made using xerox machines or other copying methods.
 Few are copied by drawing by hand.
+Comiket is well known, but there are various doujinshi events in Japan.
+Authors avoid the word "sale(販売)" and prefer the word "distribution(頒布)".
+However, there is also a system for putting doujinshi into circulation, which is generally referred to as "consignment(委託)".

 Not all category terms used by English-language fans of doujinshi are derived from Japanese.
 For example, an AU doujinshi is one set in an alternate universe.

 Legality

 Many doujinshi are derivative works that are produced without the permission of the original creator, a practice that has existed since the early 1980s.
 Doujinshi are considered shinkokuzai under Japanese copyright law, meaning that doujinshi creators cannot be prosecuted unless a complaint is made by the holders of the copyrights they have violated.
 In 2016, then-Prime Minister of Japan Shinzo Abe affirmed that doujinshi "don't compete in the market with the original works and don't damage the original creators' profits, so they are shinkokuzai."
 Copyright holders take an unofficial policy of non-enforcement towards the doujinshi market, as it is seen as having a beneficial impact on the commercial manga market: it creates an avenue for aspiring manga artists to practice, and talented doujinshi creators are often recruited by publishers.
 Salil K. Mehra, a law professor at Temple University, hypothesizes that doujinshi market causes the manga market to be more productive, and that strict enforcement of copyright law would cause the industry to suffer.